Ixluxi/job-search-cypress/README.md

-Add a .env the project root containing the following if you want this automation framework to automatically apply for jobs for you.
+Add a .env file to the project root containing the following if you want this automation framework to automatically apply for jobs for you.

 CWJOBSPASSWORD="changeme"